wdawson/okta.github.io/_source/_posts/2017-09-19-build-a-secure-notes-application-with-kotlin-typescript-and-okta.md

 }
 ```

 **NOTE:** I realize this is quite a bit of code to render a sign-in form.
-The good news is we’ll be wrapping much of it into an `okta-angular` library soon.
+The good news is you can simplify things by using the [Okta Angular SDK](https://www.npmjs.com/package/@okta/okta-angular).

 Create an `OktaAuthGuard` in `client/src/app/shared/okta/okta.guard.ts`.
 You’ll use this to  *guard* routes so they can’t be activated if the user isn’t authenticated.